tanishqbaweja/llmbot/README.md

 4. **Database Issues**:
    - The bot creates `bot_usage.db` automatically
    - If corrupted, delete the file and restart the bot

+5. **Voice Chat Issues**:
+   - Ensure FFmpeg is installed and in your system PATH
+   - Check that bot has "Connect" and "Speak" permissions in voice channels
+   - Verify Gemini API keys are valid and have credits
+   - Make sure you're in a voice channel before using `!voice`
+   - If audio quality is poor, check your microphone settings

 ### Support